latture/tresta/README.md

 Getting started
 ---------------
 The project requires Qt and CMake.
-If not installed, install both before continuing.
+If not installed, please install both before continuing.

 ### To compile the code: ###
   1. Open the `tresta` root directory.